EchoEA: Echo Information between Entities and Relations for Entity Alignment: EchoEA Framework

-\subsection{Complete Aggregation Network}
+\subsubsection{Complete Aggregation Network}

-With complete entity embedding matrix $\mathbf{X}^{(\text{EN})}$ output from EN~\ref{EN}, we design Complete Aggregation Network to gather information from neighbors again.
-The complete entity representation from EN~\ref{EN} obtains further entity information from reconstructed relations, while the primitive entity representation from PAN~\ref{PAN} ignores the relations acting on the entities.
-Therefore, CAN~\ref{CAN} is extremely vital to aggregate the best representation from complete entity representation.
-To simplify things, We employ another GAT of the same structure with PAN~\ref{PAN}.
-At last, the final output is:
+With echoed entity embedding matrix $\mathbf{X}_e^{(\text{EN})}$ from EN, we design Complete Aggregation Network (CAN) to gather information from neighbors again.
+To simplify things, another Entity-level Attention Network is applied, since EN pulls other levels (\eg relation-level) of information to entity level to construct the entity representation, while PAN ignores the relations acting on the entities.